 5 Ways How Parents Handle Toddlers Temper Tantrums

 As young children lack verbal skills, the level of tantrums erupts even more.
-However, once they reach the age of 4 or 5 they stop throwing tantrums, as they can understand and express their emotions well.
+However, once they reach the age of four or five, they stop throwing tantrums, as they can understand and express their emotions well.

-In case your child has a tantrum that lasts more than 15 minutes or gets violent, you must try to talk to a health provider or take guidance from teachers, like our Mentor in Our Play School do to nurture your child.
+If your child throws a tantrum that lasts more than 15 minutes or shows violent behaviour, you must try to talk to a child counsellor or the immediate help of a professionally trained teacher.

-With the evolution and advancement of technology, several new modes of learning and teaching have been introduced.
+With the evolution and advancement of technology, several new modes of learning and teaching have evolved.
 Among these, we can see a prominent inclination towards e-learning platforms or online learning.
 Undoubtedly, playschool helps teachers and students, as well as parents, to an extent.

-With flexible timings and responses, kids are exposed better to feel even more confident.
-Moreover, online pre-school enables teachers to get unlimited availability of resources.
-Online educational platforms are an excellent way to shape young minds from the core so that they have control over their emotions or handle toddlers’ tantrums.
+With flexible timings and responses, kids are actively engaged right from their homes most of their time.
+Moreover, an online school help parents get unlimited availability of resources, making it an excellent way to shape young minds and control their emotions and tantrums.

 Why do Small Children have Temper Tantrums?